PDC-support/hpc-intro-retired/_episodes/01-linux.md

 # to make a file executable 'cx filename'
 ```

-:Exercise 3.1:
+> ## Exercise 3.1
+>
- - Using BASH builtin functionality implement ``my_grep pattern string`` script that picks
+> - Using BASH builtin functionality implement ``my_grep pattern string`` script that picks
-   up a pattern ($1) and a string ($2) as an input and reports whether pattern matches any
+>   up a pattern ($1) and a string ($2) as an input and reports whether pattern matches any
-   part of the string or not.
+>   part of the string or not.
+>

-   - The script must check that number of input parameters is correct.
+>   - The script must check that number of input parameters is correct.
-   - Expand *my_grep* script to make search case insensitive
+>   - Expand *my_grep* script to make search case insensitive
+>

- - Implement a ``my_mkdir`` script that either accepts a directory name as an input parameter or requests it
+> - Implement a ``my_mkdir`` script that either accepts a directory name as an input parameter or requests it
-   with ``read`` if no input parameter is given.
+>   with ``read`` if no input parameter is given.
 Script should create a directory if does not exist with
-   the access permissions 700.
+>   the access permissions 700.
+>

-   - Add a sanity check so that directory name should allow alphanumeric characters only.
+>   - Add a sanity check so that directory name should allow alphanumeric characters only.
+{: .challenge}

 ---